SKIP TO MAIN CONTENT

 Equity & Pirates' Promise Specialist

-I began my educational journey at Humboldt State University (B.A. in Sociology and Critical Race, Gender, and Sexuality Studies) and ended at Cal State, Fullerton with my masterrs in Higher Education.
-This work is so meaningful to me because I am the first person in my family to graduate collegee and I wouldn't be where I am without the individuals and equity-focused programs that supported me along the way.
+I am the first person in my family to graduate collegee and I wouldn't be where I am without the individuals and equity-focused programs that supported me along my educational journey.
 I feel so honored to be in a position where I can pay that forward and support students to achieve their personal, educational, and career goals.
 In my free time, I like to dive into a good book, catch up on shows and movies, and spend time with friends and family.

 Cynthia Chavez (She/Ella)